amazon-archives/aws-ai-tracking-bot/LexAppBuilder/README.md

       },

 ```
-The model also allows several ui elements to be defined which drive the lex-web-ui.
+The model also allows several ui elements to be defined which drive the aws-lex-web-ui.
-* titleBar - the text to use in the lex-web-ui IFrame
+* titleBar - the text to use in the aws-lex-web-ui IFrame
-* initialText - the text initially displayed in the lex-web-ui IFrame
+* initialText - the text initially displayed in the aws-lex-web-ui IFrame
 * initialSpeechInstruction - the text communicated via Polly whenever the microphone button is clicked

 ```